phdata/pipeforge/README.md

 - `configuration`: Builds Pipewrench `tables.yml` and `environment.yml` files from JDBC Metadata.
 Writes the results to the configured output directory
     - `-e, --environment`: Path to source environment.yml file
     - `-p, --password`: Optional.
 Source database user password, user will be prompted to enter password if it is not supplied
-    - `-c, --skip-whitelist-check`: Optional.
-Pipeforge checks table names by default to make sure they exist in the source schema.
-Use the -c option to skip the check.
 - `merge`: Executes Pipewrench merge and stores the Pipewrench output to the specified directory.
     - `-d, --directory`: Pipewrench configuration directory containing both the Pipewrench `environment.yml` and `tables.yml`
     - `-t, --template`: Pipewrench template name